cr88192/bgbtech_btsr1arch/README.md

 initial results look promising, and I am making better progress than I was with BJX1 (if anything, because BSR1 is a bit simpler from an implementation perspective, and also represents a somewhat lower target).

+As of 2019-12-01, I have reached a stage where I can more-or-less run Doom and Quake on the BJX2 Verilog implementation on an FPGA.
+Work continues on this front.

 General design summary (BtSR1):
 * Instruction set with a fixed 16-bit instruction format.